phonedotcom/API-SDK-ruby/docs/SubaccountsApi.md

 Get a list of subaccounts for the authenticated user or client

-This service lists the Subaccount of the authenticated client.
-In most cases, there will not be any.
+Get a list of subaccounts for the authenticated user or client

 ### Example
 ```ruby